biocyberman/DS.Getdata006/README.md

 Analysis workflow and implementation of run_analysis.R
 ----------------

+**Quick note:** Remaining parts of this README.md file explains how I thought about, chose, implemented the solution.
+The [run_analysis.html](./run_analysis.html) is also a good suplement for to understand the solution because it is `literate` programming document where code and documentation are weaved together to create a continous flow of information.

 From course project description and discussions in the project forum, it appears to be an `open-ended project in a controlled environment` (i.e. by opinions of instructors and peer-reviewers), where students are to decide what they want to come up with.
 While this is a good opportunity to practice a real-world situtation, it (the project) created a lot of confusion for students.
 It really makes them spends a lot of time in figuring out what to do to **satisfy the fictional requirements** of the project, not the part of **making sense of the data and communicate the analysis**.
 I consider the later is more important.
 All in all, this project gave students a opportunity to experience what it means when **you have data but not clear scientific questions in mind**: _you are confused and the data is useless!!!_ Did you experience the same thing?
 I am just curious.